CICDDemo21/Incident_BE/README.md

 ## TABLE SCRIPT

--- Table: public.incidents
+Using PostgreSQL as DB.

--- DROP TABLE IF EXISTS public.incidents;
+DROP TABLE IF EXISTS public.incidents;

 CREATE TABLE IF NOT EXISTS public.incidents
 (